 Unsatisfactory performance on any six (6) reassessments during an academic year automatically results in a student being considered for mandatory withdrawal "not in good academic standing" (See Academic Probation/Withdrawal "Not in Good Academic Standing").
-The requirement to withdraw and any stipulations or conditions regarding the student's return to the program will be based on the Associate Dean for Academic Affairs recommendation to the Dean.
+The requirement to withdraw and any stipulations or conditions regarding the student's return to the program will be based on a joint recommendation of the

+Associate/Assistant Deans for Academic Affairs and the Assistant Dean for Integrated Education & Assessment to the Dean.
 The decision of the Dean is final.